deyan-ardi/ganadev-notif/README.md

 ## What Is Ganadev Notification Sender API?

 Ganadev Notification Sender is an API developed by GanaDev Com to simplify and support the process of sending notifications faster without disturbing the main application.
 The concept used in the development of this API is Microservice, your application sends a notification request via our API, and we will help send it to your users.
 With this concept, your application will have a much faster execution time than usual.
 Ganadev Notification Sender currently only supports sending notifications via Email and WhatsApp.
-You can view full documentation via the url https://sv1.notif.ganadev.com
+- GanaDev Com API Notification v3 URL => https://sv1.wa-api.ganadev.com/home

 ## What Is Laravel Ganadev Notification Service Package?